A Brief History of the Marque

 What do you think my Binz Scooter is worth?
 It is pretty complete, only missing the right hand brake lever.
 I haven't tried to make it run but the engine turns over.

-If you have a query about Binz Motor Scooters, or wish to share some information about these classic German machines, please contact us!
+If you have a query or information about Binz scooters please contact us